Home > Best Places to Stay in Philadephia

 Philadelphia is crammed with great places to stay.
 Most options fall in the city center, but more choices are gradually springing up in Philly’s famously idiosyncratic outer neighborhoods.

-Independence National Historical Park and numerous sights associated with the American Revolution, while the Parkway Museum District boasts some of America’s best art museums, as well as the famous “Rocky Steps”.
-Anchoring the two neighborhoods at the heart of Downtown is Center City, with its skyscrapers, malls and towering City Hall.
+Most of Philly’s top attractions are also in the city center, a two-and-a-half mile grid wedged between the Delaware and Schuylkill rivers.
+The Old City is the home of Independence National Historical Park and numerous sights associated with the American Revolution, while the Parkway Museum District boasts some of America’s best art museums, as well as the famous “Rocky Steps”.
+Anchoring the two neighborhoods at the heart of Downtown is Center City, with its skyscrapers, malls, and towering City Hall.
 Yet there’s a lot more to Philly.
 South Philadelphia is famed for its diverse eating scene and the celebrated cheesesteak sandwiches, while University City, across the Schuylkill to the west, is the home of the University of Pennsylvania.
 To the north lie the hip neighborhoods of Callowhill (Philly’s “Loft District”), artsy Northern Liberties, and Fishtown, a former working-class neighborhood now brimming with cool bars and restaurants.

-• The central point in the grid is City Hall, where Broad Street (14th Street) intersects with Market Street.
+Navigating central Philly is easy thanks to its grid pattern.
+Numbered north-south streets start at the Delaware River (so Front Street is also “1st Street”) and move west in ascending order.
+The central point in the grid is City Hall, where Broad Street (14th Street) intersects with Market Street.
 The numbered streets come with a “north” or “south” prefix either side of Market.

 The Best Places to Stay in Philadelphia